andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-2. Criticism is presented gently, subtly and diplomatically.
-Critical remarks are softened with praise.
-Mitigating words are often used ("somewhat inappropriate", "to a certain extent unprofessional").
-Criticism is provided only in private.
+2. Negative feedback to a colleague is provided softly, subtly, diplomatically.
+Positive messages are used to wrap negative ones.
+Qualifying descriptors are often used (soft of inappropriate, slightly unprofessional) when criticizing.
+Criticism is given only in private.
 ```
 Choose the option
 - Never